Social Security Fairness(?) Act

 Representative Brady from Texas introduced HR

 711 and had 43 cosponsors.
-This bill would have provided a
+This bill would have

 credit for the Social Security that we should have received.